elalienx/scoutr/README.md

 The project is fully functional but has room for improvement:

-1. **Better Developer Experience (DX):** Obtaining LinkedIn auth is cumbersome, requiring Node to run `npm run get_auth` from `package.json` in the backend folder or running it from the backend container.
+1. **Better Developer Experience (DX):** Obtaining LinkedIn auth is cumbersome, requiring Node to run `npm run auth` from `package.json` in the backend folder or running it from the backend container.
 I'm exploring a more streamlined solution.
 1. **Multi-threading:** The scraping process is single-threaded, scanning each profile one by one.
 This can be accelerated by making the ETL process run in parallel using a Browser Page Pool ([object pool pattern](https://en.wikipedia.org/wiki/Object_pool_pattern)) to scan multiple pages simultaneously.
 Pages can be returned to the pool after each scan, and additional pages can be created and deleted as needed.